 Pembrokeshire is stunning, and the tiny village of Porthgain is a great spot for a sunny evening bite to eat and a walk to watch the sun set over the ocean.

 Fancy watching the sun go down over the ocean, with dramatic scenery, after a good meal?
 We've got just the place for you...

 We stayed in Pembrokeshire during an extended late May Bank Holiday break and had our eyes opened to this gem of a place.

 Pembrokeshire has dramatic scenery, with a jagged coastline similar to North Cornwall, or even parts of Spain.
 When calm, the sea is clear turquoise, and you just wouldn't believe you're in the UK.

-Running low on food (and energy), the thought of shopping and then cooking wasn’t appealing.
+Running low on food (and energy), shopping and cooking weren't appealing.
 So it was time to take the crew out for a meal.